-Along with education and research, the third pillar of activities within CNRD exceed is capacity development (CD).
+Along with education and research, the third pillar of activities within CNRD is capacity development (CD).
 In addition to generating knowledge by conducting problem-oriented (applied) research, the key role of the universities is to enhance individual capacities, e.g., in post-graduate education.
-There is a high demand for individual capacity development which goes beyond formal university education, especially from professionals working in sectors related to natural resources management and development.

-Continuing education in line with lifelong learning plays a key role in closing the gap between academic education and the constantly changing demands experts and decision-makers face in their day-to-day business.
+Lifelong learning plays a key role in bridging the gap between academic education and the ever-changing demands on experts and decision-makers in their working environment.

 The need for individual capacity development beyond formal higher education is very high, especially for professionals working in sectors related to the management and development of natural resources.